PD-Graduation-Project/PD-Detection-Models/1_Spiral_Drawing_Models/README.md

+> **Note:** Most notebook cell outputs have been cleared to keep the repository clean and easier to navigate.
+>
+> All code cells are preserved and fully executable.
+>
+> Key outputs, such as confusion matrices, are included in the README file, and training logs are available in the `results/` folder as text files.

 # Phase ONE [**DONE**]
 - All files created and working.
 - Compared between all 5 models, accuracy and losses, when training them for: